letanthanh95/Project-3380/README.md

 # Reports
 - Ticket sale report
 - Shop sale report
 Both reports are viewable via *admin* login in the dropdown.
-You can view the data between selected dates.
+You can view the data between selected dates as well.
 # Author
 - Thanh Le
 - Ana Alcocer